 - OEE increased 7%

-Case 2: Process optimisation and control based on historical data
+Case 2: Process optimization and control based on historical data

 Figure 3: PI development over time for 11 pilot runs.